-In a nutshell, the percent yield calculator tells you the accuracy of your experiment.
-Let’s suppose an ideal condition, your proportional yield would be 100%.
+In a nutshell, the percent yield calculator with steps tells you the accuracy of your experiment.
+Let's suppose an ideal condition, your proportional yield would be 100%.

 Above mentioned situation is idealized, it's practically impossible to have 100% yield, If it is 100%, it means you still have solvents or some contaminants in your end product.